Posted by Bulk Nutrients in Product Information

 Green tea extract has received significant attention in human subjects over the last 2 decades.
 Two separate literature reviews (Thielecke and Boschman, 2009; Rains et al., 2011) assessed a combined 20 publications, all of which were in agreeance with increased resting energy expenditure, with over half also reporting increased fat utilization as an energy substrate and decreased body weight.

-Studies utilised dosages of up to 1200mg of catechins and up to 1200mg of EGCG, however the average dosage amongst the surveyed studies is approximately 300mg EGCG, with higher doses not correlating to further increases in energy expenditure.
+Studies utilised dosages of up to 1200mg of catechins and up to 1200mg of EGCG, however, the average dosage amongst the surveyed studies is approximately 300mg EGCG, with higher doses not correlating to further increases in energy expenditure.

 The dose used in AM and PM Burner is 250mg, please note we use a very high ECGC content Green Tea Extract.

-Quercetin is a Bioflavonoids found in fruits and vegetables, but highest levels are found in apples and onions.
+Quercetin is a Bioflavonoids found in fruits and vegetables, but the highest levels are found in apples and onions.

-The real benefit of the addition of Quercetin to a fat burning formula is not due to quercetin action itself, rather its interaction with other ingredients, particularly green tea extract where it is said to greatly increase absorption.
+The real benefit of the addition of Quercetin to a fat-burning formula is not due to quercetin action itself, rather its interaction with other ingredients, particularly green tea extract where it is said to greatly increase absorption.
 Quercetin has also demonstrated some marked performance improvements when combined with green tea and caffeine, which have been replicated in multiple studies.

-While a very expensive ingredient (which is why its very rare in fat burners) we feel the inclusion of Quercetin in both our AM and PM Burner yields a much more potent formula.
-It Increased bioavailability and decreased methylation of green tea polyphenols, and had a Direct effect on fat gain when high fat diets are consumed with animals.
+While a very expensive ingredient (which is why it's very rare in fat burners) we feel the inclusion of Quercetin in both our AM and PM Burner yields a much more potent formula.
+It Increased bioavailability and decreased methylation of green tea polyphenols, and had a direct effect on fat gain when high-fat diets are consumed with animals.